nilern/Kyy/_posts/2020-11-30-lexing-arithmetic.md

 ```

 Or rather, that grammar with whitespace skipping added.
 (Incidentally, if you
-don't know how to read BNF you probably shouldn't be reading this blog just
+have never encountered BNF before you probably shouldn't be reading this blog
-yet.)
+just yet.)

 Basically the goal is to turn input like